 • One important question is whether or not there is a common population effect size for the observed sample.
-To test the null hypothesis that all the studies come from the same population you can calculate the homogeneity statistic which follows a chi-square distribution with k-1 degrees of freedom, where k is the number of effect sizes in your sample.
-Large values of $Q_T$ indicate that your observed studies likely come from multiple populations.
+To test the null hypothesis that all the studies come from the same population you can calculate the heterogeneity statistic which follows a chi-square distribution with k-1 degrees of freedom, where k is the number of effect sizes in your sample.
+Large values of $Q_T$ indicate that your observed studies likely come from multiple populations. $Q_T$ can be interpreted as a comparison of between-study to within-study variance (Hedges & Vevea, 1998).